Vordty/react-dom-to-video/README.md

 -   Since WASM is relatively young some of the features used in this package are somewhat experimental and bound to change.
 -   FFMPEG.WASM performance is not great because of browser limitations.
 It is recommended to **NOT** use more than ~100 frames, 100+ frame image to video conversion will take a considerably long time.
+-   Since FFmpeg WASM is using the SharedArrayBuffer and it is only available to pages that are cross-origin isolated.
+You need to host your own server with Cross-Origin-Embedder-Policy: require-corp and
+    Cross-Origin-Opener-Policy: same-origin headers to use this package.

 ## **Installation**